MattiaFiore/pytorch_backend/README.md

 # Next task that will be implemented

-- [ ] Modify the send function in order for it to be able to send and receive
+- [ ] Create a queue to receive the packets
+- [ ] Fix receiving loop
 - [ ] Verify the correctness of receive through a python script

 # Important stuff that will be implemented after